Transport and removal of a passive tracer in porous media employing surface washing: Materials and methods

-To test the response of the fluorometer we performed measurements in which a known mass of fluorescein, $m_{in}$, was injected almost instantaneously directly into the funnel.
-The volume of the system was $V_{s} = 220$ ml with contributions from the funnel (120 ml), tubes (30 ml), and Tee-connector (70 ml).
-We approximated the system as a single well-mixed container with the instantaneous injection of fluorescein occurring at $t=0$, resulting in an initial concentration $C_0$.
-The inlet was fresh washing fluid with flow rate $Q = 15.15$ g/s (here different than during the experiment) and the outlet with the same flow rate $Q$ had fluorescein concentration $C_{out}$.
-Assuming perfect mixing in the system at all times, $C_{out} = C_{0}(\exp(-(Q/V_s)t))$.
-Therefore the recovered cumulative mass from the fluorometer would be $m=m_{in}(1-\exp(-(Q/V_s)t))$.
-Figure~\ref{fig:fluorometer}(b) shows the cumulative recovered mass measured by the fluorometer, with the theoretical prediction superimposed.
-The excellent agreement between the theoretical curve and the experimental measurements, together with the nearly complete ($\simeq100\%$) mass recovery, confirms the reliable performance of the fluorometer.
-Importantly, the measured response is smeared in time due to the relatively large system volume.
-Note that the mass recovery was excellent also when the fluorescein was injected into the funnel using a syringe pump operating at a constant flow rate.
+To test the response of the fluorometer, we performed measurements in which a known mass of fluorescein, $m_{in}$, was injected almost instantaneously directly into the funnel.
+The volume of the system was $V_{s} = 220$ \SI{}{\milli \litre} with contributions from the funnel (\SI{120}{\milli \litre}), tubes (\SI{30}{\milli \litre}), and Tee-connector (\SI{70}{\milli \litre}).
+For assessing the performance, we approximated the system as a single well-mixed container with the instantaneous injection of fluorescein occurring at $t=0$, resulting in an initial concentration $C_0$.
+The inlet was supplied with fresh washing fluid with flow rate $Q = 15.15$ \SI{}{\gram \per \second} (here different than during the experiment) and the outlet with the same flow rate $Q$ had fluorescein concentration $C_{out}$.
+Assuming perfect mixing in the system at all times, we expect $C_{out} = C_{0}(\exp(-(Q/V_s)t))$.
+Therefore, the recovered cumulative mass from the fluorometer would be

+Figure~\ref{fig:fluorometer}(b) shows the cumulative recovered mass measured by the fluorometer, with this theoretical prediction superimposed.
+The excellent agreement between the theoretical curve and the experimental measurements, together with the nearly complete ($\simeq100\%$) mass recovery, confirms both the reliable performance of the fluorometer and the effective mixing within the system.
+Importantly, the measured response by the fluorometer is smeared in time due to the relatively large system volume.
+Note that the mass recovery was obtained also when the fluorescein was injected into the funnel using a syringe pump operating at a constant flow rate.